errandshire/errandsupport/tolu-document.md

 # Tolu Development Guidelines & Warnings

 ## Project Context
-This is a backend NestJS project with multiple developers.
+This is a fullstack applicaton with next js and appwrite.
+Don't code, think to understand the issue then ask me if you should proceed or not.
 All code changes must be professional, well-reasoned, and follow established patterns to maintain team standards and avoid PR complications.

 ## Core Development Principles